-I. INTRODUCTION
+INTRODUCTION

-The rapid expansion of cloud computing has transformed the digital landscape by enabling highly flexible, scalable, and on-demand telecommunication and IT services.
-These advancements are made possible through the implementation of large-scale data centers, which interconnect numerous hosts via high-speed networks.
-At the core of these infrastructures lies the Data Center Network (DCN), a critical component responsible for supporting seamless data exchange, service delivery, and efficient resource utilization [1].
-For modern DCNs to offer transparent and continuous cloud operations, it must meet four essential requirements: auto-configuration, scalability, flexibility, and high availability, which includes resilience and fast failure recovery [2].
-In response to these requirements, a range of DCN architectures has been proposed over the past decade.
-Although some designs, such as Portland, successfully address certain aspects like simplified configuration and availability, they typically fall short of delivering all four goals concurrently.
-This shortfall is particularly evident as data center demands grow, driven by rising data volumes and diverse application needs.
-These limitations highlight a key challenge: traditional DCNs, which rely heavily on static, hardware-based designs, are becoming increasingly inadequate in dynamic and data-intensive environments [3].
+The rapid expansion of cloud computing has transformed the digital landscape by enabling flexible, scalable, and on-demand highly telecommunication and IT services. advancements are made possible through the implementation of large-scale data centers, which interconnect numerous hosts through high-speed networks.
+At the core of these infrastructures lies the data center network (DCN), a critical component responsible for supporting seamless data exchange, service delivery, and efficient resource utilization.[1]
+For modern DCNs to offer transparent and continuous cloud operations, it must meet four essential requirements: auto-configuration, scalability, flexibility, and high availability, which includes resilience and fast failure recovery.[2]
+In response to these requirements, a range of DCN